 - There is a lack of consumer enthusiasm for my company in the marketplace

 - Our top position in the marketplace leads to complacency

 - My organization faces increased competition

-- Our work is allows compared to or a reaction to the market leader
+- Our work is always compared to or a reaction to the market leader